iancze/iancze.github.io/content/courses/astro589/syllabus.md

 Due dates will be set to correspond to the beginning of a class period (i.e., 10:10am).

-### Programming
+#### Programming

-Some problem sets, especially those dealing with the CASA radio astronomy software, will require basic familiarity with the Python programming language.
-Outside of the CASA problem sets, students are encouraged to use whatever programming language they are most comfortable with.
+For problem sets, students are encouraged to use whatever programming language they are most comfortable with.

+Some project choices, especially those involving CASA, may require basic familiarity with the Python programming language.

 #### Problem set late policy